har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 This walkthrough will follow a fake Facebook profile, its suspicious links, and some problems that occur along the way.
 The analysis will trace the behaviors (the "campaign") which starts with a fake profile.

-It will also explain how the entire process takes data from the victim.
-The final webpage asks for a username, email, and password.
-The UTM data, coupled with this information, can give an attacker the resources needed to infiltrate the victim's own Facebook account.
+The following campaign uses a fake Facebook profile to get followers.
+It offers links, which can be traced back to Facebook, which lead users to a registration page.
+If a user fills out this page with real information, the attacker has several data points about the victim.
+They can use this information to infiltrate the victim's own Facebook account.

 By the end of this, you should have some idea of how to trace a fake profile.
 Note that you should *seldom* (if ever) need to do these steps on your own device.
 There are many "red flags" that signify a fake profile.
 Learn them and identify them.